-8. Mallinckrodt Paid "Key Opinion Leaders" to Disseminate False and Misleading Information
+8. Covidien's Pharmaceuticals Business Paid "Key Opinion Leaders" to Disseminate False and Misleading Information

-79. Mallinckrodt also recruited and compensated top prescribers, known as "Key Opinion Leaders," to help promote its opioid products (and opioids generally) by speaking at or attending events designed to promote certain opioid products; delivering scripted talks that included false information promoting Mallinckrodt's opioids; drafting misleading studies; presenting deceptive continuing medical education programs; and serving in leadership positions of professional societies and patient advocacy groups that delivered messages and developed guidelines supporting chronic opioid therapy.

-80. Mallinckrodt actively promoted the purported benefits of its opioid drugs to and through physicians.
-Physicians selected for these programs attended trainings hosted by Mallinckrodt and delivered presentations to medical community peers at expensive restaurants and resorts.
-These payments were vital to Mallinckrodt's ability to win these Key Opinion Leaders to its cause; in March 2010, after Mallinckrodt's speaker program had been active for two years, Mallinckrodt Medical Affairs expressed concern when new Senate legislation was proposed that would require pharmaceutical companies to disclose payments to prescribers in promotional speaking roles.
+- 82. Covidien's pharmaceuticals business also recruited and compensated top prescribers, known as "Key Opinion Leaders," to help promote its opioid products (and opioids generally) by speaking at or attending events designed to promote certain opioid products; delivering scripted talks that included false information promoting Mallinckrodt's opioids; drafting misleading studies; presenting deceptive continuing medical education programs; and serving in leadership positions of professional societies and patient advocacy groups that delivered messages and developed guidelines supporting chronic opioid therapy. - 83.
+Mallinckrodt actively promoted the purported benefits of its opioid drugs to and through physicians.
+Physicians whom it selected for these programs attended trainings that Mallinckrodt hosted and delivered presentations to medical community peers at expensive restaurants and resorts.
+These payments were vital to the ability of Covidien's pharmaceuticals business to win these Key Opinion Leaders to its cause; in March 2010, after Mallinckrodt's speaker program had been active for two years, the medical affairs division of Covidien expressed concern when new Senate legislation was proposed that would require pharmaceutical companies to disclose payments to prescribers in promotional speaking roles.

-81. Mallinckrodt was careful to select speakers who would extol the benefits of Mallinckrodt's products and spread its preferred messaging about opioids.
-For example, one common speaker was described in April 2011 as "frequently instruct[ing] his audiences that there is no ceiling for pain medications" and "believes in Exalgo."
-To ensure favorable messaging, Mallinckrodt instructed key opinion leaders to use-and not deviate from-slide decks prepared by the company.

-82. Mallinckrodt's sales representatives played a major role in organizing Key Opinion Leader events.
-Mallinckrodt encouraged its sales representatives to organize speaker programs that "[t]arget[ed] physicians who are receptive to using" Mallinckrodt's opioid products.
-The representatives were encouraged to schedule as many speaker programs as they could.
-For instance, in a 2012 email, a field manager reminded his colleagues that "we are contractually obligated to complete \$400,000 worth of [speaker] programs in the first 6 months of [Exalgo] promotion," which, "[b]ased on an average program cost of \$5,000," equated to "roughly 80 programs" within a mere six-month period.
-In a June 6, 2013 email, another Mallinckrodt district manager expressed disappointment that his district had "only 10 [speaker] programs on the books for" the latter half of the fiscal year, and instructed sales representatives that if they were "not tracking ABOVE 100% for Exalgo," they should be "scheduling as many of these teleconferences and lunch speaker programs as you possibly can," noting that these efforts were "being watched and tracked not only by me but those much higher than me."
+- 84. Mallinckrodt was careful to select speakers who would extol the benefits of its products and spread its preferred messaging about opioids.
+For example, one common speaker was described in April 2011 as "frequently instruct[ing] his audiences that there is no ceiling for pain medications" and as someone who "believes in Exalgo."
+To ensure favorable messaging, Mallinckrodt instructed Key Opinion Leaders to use-and not deviate from-slide decks that the company prepared. - 85.
+Mallinckrodt sales representatives played a major role in organizing Key Opinion Leader events.
+Mallinckrodt encouraged its sales representatives to organize speaker programs that "[t]arget[ed] physicians who are receptive to using" its opioid products.
+It encouraged its representatives to schedule as many speaker programs as they could.
+For instance, in a 2012 email, a field manager from Mallinckrodt reminded his colleagues that "we are contractually obligated to complete \$400,000 worth of [speaker] programs in the first 6 months of [Exalgo] promotion," which, "[b]ased on an average program cost of \$5,000," equated to "roughly 80 programs" within a mere six-month period.
+In a June 6, 2013 email, a Mallinckrodt district manager expressed disappointment that his district had "only 10 [speaker] programs on the books for" the latter half of the fiscal year, and instructed sales representatives that if they were "not tracking ABOVE 100% for Exalgo," they should be "scheduling as many of these teleconferences and lunch speaker programs as you possibly can," and noted that their efforts were "being watched and tracked not only by me but those much higher than me."